-3 Fan assisted storage heaters
+2 Fan assisted storage heaters

 Modern storage heaters are smaller and easier to control than the older type in the property.
 Ask for a quotation for new, fan-assisted heaters with automatic charge control.
-A dual-immersion cylinder, which can be installed at the same time, will provide cheaper hot water than the system currently installed.
 As installations should be in accordance with the current regulations covering electrical wiring, only a qualified electrician should carry out the installation.
-Building Regulations apply to this work, so your local authority building control department should be informed, unless the installer is registered with a competent persons scheme{1}, and can therefore self-certify the work for Building Regulation compliance.
-Ask a qualified electrical heating engineer to explain the options, which might also include switching to other forms of electric heating.
+Building Regulations apply to this work, so your local authority building control department should be informed, unless the installer is registered with a competent persons scheme, and can therefore self-certify the work for Building Regulation compliance.
+Ask a qualified electrical heating engineer to explain the options which might also include switching to other forms of electric heating.